Abstract

 The incidence of cancers in aircrew has been the focus of numerous studies over many years.
 Several have reported greater than expected levels of some cancers, including melanoma and propose and explore possible reasons for this.
 Several highlight potential occupational exposures that aircrew face, including some of the hazards outlined in the previous section.
 Exposure to ionising cosmic radiation15 is considered in many.
 The fuselage of an aircraft does not completely shield against ionising radiation,18 (including gamma rays and neutrons from galactic and solar radiation sources16,17) which is present at cruising altitudes19 and results in doses above those experienced by the general population.
 Aircrew likely have the highest radiation exposure of any occupation.18 The radiation levels aircrew are exposed to vary with many factors, including the type of flight and number of hours flown,20 the latitude, the altitude and the time of flight,17 with greater exposures occurring during flights at high altitudes and closer to polar regions.21 Other variables, such as solar flares, also affect exposure.21 Personal conventional dosimeters unfortunately do not detect all components of radiation exposure,20,22 so they have limitations in recording aircrew exposures.
 While program dose estimation software is reported to be accurate in providing an estimate of individual exposure doses,22 authors have shown that calculated data may underestimate the radiation dose crew are exposed to, owing to significant variations in solar flares.17

 Aside from ionising radiation, the other potential health hazards that aircrew may be exposed to as part of their work include altered sleep patterns,21 alternation to circadian rhythm (though others argue against this),23 electromagnetic fields from instruments in the flight deck, chemicals including jet fuels and engine emissions, pesticides and previously also, passive smoking.20 A combination of these factors may also be relevant.
-For example, aircrew are often exposed to ionising radiation and disturbance in circadian rhythm together,24 contributing to each challenging to determine.
+For example, aircrew are often exposed to ionising radiation and disturbance in circadian rhythm together,24 making the contribution of each challenging to determine.

 Of particular relevance to melanoma, several recent works have measured UVR levels in the flight deck during flight.
 While UVB and UVC radiation were not detected, UVA was seen to be present in several aircraft,25,26 though at lower levels than at the ground.26 However, Sanlorenzo and colleagues’ earlier work contrasts with some of these findings, as they report that pilots flying at 30 000 feet for just under an hour would receive an equivalent UVA dose to that received from 20 minutes in a solarium.
 They note this could be even greater when flying over snow or thick cloud due to the reflection of a majority of the radiation27 and pose a real risk to the crew.